 Looking for adventure?
 Take the leap of faith and explore The Gorge Zip Line, a tree-based zip line canopy adventure.
 Off in the Green River Gorge, you are sure to get your heart racing with this adrenaline rush, and see North Carolina from a whole new perspective.

 Click here for The Gorge Zip Line official website.

 If kayaking is your thing, you will love this whitewater rafting adventure!
 Featuring swimming hole and waterfall hikes, plus kayaking adventures for all experience levels, Green River Adventure is the perfect day-trip for families, couples, and groups of friends.

 Click here for the Green Giver Adventure official website.

 The 470-mile Parkway is considered the nation's most scenic highway.
 Starting at Shenandoah National Park in the north and winding through the Blue Ridge Mountains, Asheville and into the entrance of the Great Smoky Mountains National Park on the south end, the Parkway has numerous overlooks, roadside exhibits, and miles of hiking trails.
 A trip along the Parkway is a delight any time of the year.

 Click here for the Blue Ridge Parkway official website.

 This 10-acre nonprofit nature preserve is dedicated to preserving and displaying the native flora of the Southern Appalachians.
-Located next to University of North Carolina Asheville with a garden themed gift shop.
+The Gardens is located next to University of North Carolina Asheville with a garden-themed gift shop.